 The sportsbook will verify your age and location.

 The next step is getting money into your account.
-Most sportsbooks will offer you a variety of different deposit methods, including everything from credit and debit cards to online payment processors and cash at various retail locations, including affiliated casinos and retail sportsbooks
+Most sportsbooks offer you a variety of different deposit methods, including everything from credit and debit cards to online payment processors and cash at various retail locations, including affiliated casinos and retail sportsbooks

 To make a deposit into your account just follow these simple steps: